missmissfreya/functionalBrainConnectivity-FL/README.md

-# functionalBrainConnectivity_FL
+# functionalBrainConnectivity-FL
-A summary of brain fMRI datasets that can be used for federal learning
+A summary of brain fMRI datasets that can be used for federal learning.